Distinguished Professor Adjunct

-Prior to founding Museoplan in 2006, Mr. Rustow was a Senior Associate Principal with Kohn Pedersen Fox and directed that firm’s work on the renovation and expansion of the Museum of Modern Art in New York with Taniguchi Associates.
-Among his responsibilities were the detailing of the museum’s galleries, the renovation of MoMA’s original building and sculpture garden, and the re-programming and design of the new Education Wing.
-He led the construction supervision team for the entire expansion project over its seven-year duration.
-Until 1998, Mr. Rustow was an Associate Partner in charge of design with Pei Cobb Freed & Partners, where he worked for 12 years on the comprehensive renovation of the Louvre.
-Starting as a member of the original design team in 1983, Mr. Rustow became Director of the Paris Office of PCF&P in 1990 and led the second phase of the project, the Richelieu Wing, for which he designed the galleries of Oriental Antiquities, Islamic Art and the French and Northern Schools of Painting.
-Mr. Rustow also designed the Tuileries Terrace and was the supervising designer of the Carrousel Gardens, including the installation of the State collection of Maillol bronzes.
+Prior to founding Museoplan in 2006, Mr. Rustow was a Senior Associate Principal with Kohn Pedersen Fox and directed that firm’s work on the renovation and expansion of MoMA (with Taniguchi Associates).
+Among his responsibilities were the detailing of the museum’s galleries, the renovation of original 1937 building and sculpture garden, and the re-programming and design of the new Education Wing.
+He led the construction supervision team for the entire expansion project.
+Until 1998, Mr. Rustow was an Associate Partner in charge of design with Pei Cobb Freed & Partners, where he worked for 12 years on the comprehensive renovation of the Louvre Museum.
+A member of the original design team, Mr. Rustow became Director of the Paris Office in 1990 and led the second phase of the project, the Richelieu Wing, for which he designed the galleries of Oriental Antiquities, Islamic Art and the French and Northern Schools of Painting.
+Mr. Rustow also designed the Tuileries Terrace and was supervised the design of the Carrousel Gardens, including the installation of the State collection of Maillol bronzes.

-Mr. Rustow is a Professor of Architecture at Cooper Union where he also chaired the Feltman Seminar on Light in 2006 and 2007.
-He was a lecturer and studio critic for six years in Columbia University’s Paris Studio program, and has served as an invited juror and lecturer at Columbia, Cornell, Harvard, Princeton, as well as UP 3 and 8 in Paris.
-He has written and lectured on a variety of topics related to the design of museums including lighting, exhibition design and the role of the museum in urban development.
+Mr. Rustow is a Distinguished Professor of Architecture (Adjunct) at Cooper Union where he was also the original chair of the Feltman Seminar on Light.
+He was a lecturer and studio critic for six years in Columbia University’s Paris Studio program, and has served as an invited juror and lecturer at Columbia, Cornell, Harvard, Princeton, as well as schools in Paris.
+He has lectured frequently on the design of museums and his articles have been published in the Avery Review, Urban Omnibus, Praxis, JSAH and the Journal of the École du Louvre.